 Beadboard adds visual interest to any remotely blah wall.
 It is relatively durable, an inexpensive alternative to tile, can be painted any color, and installed at any height.
 While you often see it in traditional or rustic settings, beadboard doesn't have to impart a cutesy country feel; it can be positively sleek and cool.

 Wainscoting vs. Beadboard

 Many people use wainscoting and beadboard interchangeably, so the terms can be confusing.
 Here's the difference:

-Beadboard is a row of narrow wood planks lined up vertically.
-In between each wood plank is a little indentation or ridge--also known as a "bead".
-These days most 'beadboard' comes in long, monolithic sheets that are easy to install and imitate the look of narrow vertical planks.
+Beadboard is a row of narrow wood planks lined up vertically on the wall.
+In between each wood plank is a little indentation or ridge—also known as a "bead".
+The vertical boards are capped off by strips of horizontal molding, which finish off the seams.

 These days most modern beadboard comes in long, monolithic sheets that imitate the look of narrow vertical planks and traditional tongue and groove paneling.
 You can install these in larger sections, with some glue and nails, instead of placing each individual board piece by piece.
 And it's no longer necessarily wood: beadboard often comes in all kinds of more inexpensive and/or durable materials, from MDF to vinyl.
 It's an easy DIY project that gives the illusion of fine carpentry.

 Beadboard can be used anywhere in the house —on the ceiling, as a kitchen backsplash — but it's most often found in bathrooms.

 Although most often white, painted beadboard is easy and affordable way to add color, like this navy bathroom from this 1890s Michigan House.
 The crisp blue makes the beadboard feel more modern, and less country.